EUV lithography optics from ZEISS

 Shorter, more precise, finer

 EUV stands for "extreme ultraviolet" light.
 The light visible to humans has wavelengths between 400 and 800 nanometers.
 The range of ultraviolet light begins below 400 nanometers.
 The leading lithography process to date using "deep ultraviolet light" (DUV) operates at a wavelength of 193 nanometers.
 This makes structures with dimensions of 40 nanometers possible.
-EUV lithography uses light with an extremely short wavelength of 13.5 nanometers – and thus enables structures with dimensions of less than 20 nanometers.
+EUV lithography uses light with an extremely short wavelength of 13.5 nanometers.
+Thus enables structures with dimensions of less than 20 nanometers.

 The world's most powerful pulsed industrial laser